Deutsche Bank Logo

 Deutsche Bank Logo 2010-present

 After a minor redesign, the “DEUTSCHE BANK” label disappeared, and the square and forward slash turned blue.
-The new logo conceptually continues the old one because it is one of the most famous finance trademarks.
+The new logo conceptually continues the old one, as it is one of the most famous financial trademarks.

 Font and Colors